LIVE: Eurostar seats to the French Alps 🎿 Limited tickets from London, Brussels, or Amsterdam! Book now

 Thinking about taking the train from Amsterdam to Prague?
 We’ve got you covered.

-It usually takes around 14 hours 5 minutes to travel the 442 miles (712 km) from Amsterdam to Prague by train, although you can get there in as little as 11 hours 5 minutes on the fastest services.
-You’ll normally find around 22 trains per day running on this route.
-You’ll need to make 1 change along the way as there aren't any direct services on this line.
-You can travel with Regiojet trains during your journey, as they are the main operator of services on this route.
+It usually takes around 13 hours 59 minutes to travel the 442 miles (712 km) from Amsterdam to Prague by train, although you can get there in as little as 12 hours 13 minutes on the fastest services.
+You’ll normally find around 25 trains per day running on this route.
+You’ll need to make 2 changes along the way as there aren't any direct services on this line.
+You can travel on this route with either ÖBB and Regiojet trains.
+Both train companies run modern comfortable services with plenty of room for luggage.

 Keen to book your train tickets to Prague?
 No need to wait, start a search with us today!
 If you want to find out a bit more about the journey first, you can find our train timetable below, tips on booking cheap tickets and our FAQs, including first and last train times.